 · As above, particularly in sport specific areas when working alongside expert coaches in the subject.

-· Access to resources, courses, and assessment & training materials.
+· Access to resources, courses, and assessment & training materials to develop skills in PE.

-· Encouraging chn to participate in healthy, active lifestyles, particularly those who are less engaged with physical activity.
+· · Encouraging chn to participate in healthy, active lifestyles, particularly those who are less engaged with physical activity.
 Building teamwork skills.
+Chn able to access Gymnastics, Athletics, Hotshots Basketball, cricket, tag rugby, Dance Fitness & Freestyle Soccer will all be available as breakfast clubs for the chn to participate in.

 .
 To be used in the delivery of high quality PE lessons.
 CPD opportunities for staff and to encourage chn to become enthused for sport.

-Impact - numerous children have now joined external sports clubs through lesson and morning club enjoyment.
+Numerous children have now joined external sports clubs through lesson and morning club enjoyment.
+Having nurtured and embedded learning.
+Competiting in Strictly Junior Northampton 2017-18.